Lobesitdoll/mdncomp/README.md

   - Navigate by path and branches
   - Search case (in)sensitive
   - Show desktop and/or mobile information for the most common browsers.
-  - Extended option to include other browsers and Node.js.
+  - Option to also show extended set of browsers and Node.js.
   - Works offline (only --doc(force) requires internet connection)

 - Browser status